akcansoft/AS-Image-Viewer/README.md

 The source code for this program is available in the [src](https://github.com/akcansoft/AS-Image-Viewer/tree/main/src) folder.
 To use the program source code, you'll need to have AutoHotkey v2 installed on your system.
 You can run the script directly using the AutoHotkey interpreter.
 Alternatively, you can compile the script into an executable file for easier distribution.

 This application uses the library file [Gdip_All.ahk](https://github.com/buliasz/AHKv2-Gdip/blob/master/Gdip_All.ahk)

+## Opening Image File

+- **Command Line**: Launch the application with an image file path as a parameter to open it directly.
+- **Drag and Drop to Exe File**: Drag an image file onto the AS Image Viewer exe file to open it immediately.

+### Opening File While Running

+- **Menu**: Right-click to open the menu and select "Open" to browse for an image file.
+- **Keyboard Shortcut**: Press `Ctrl+O` to open the file selection dialog.
+- **Drag and Drop**: Drag image files directly onto the application window to open them.

 ## Usage